apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**A Chinese spacecraft lands on the moon's far side to collect rocks in growing space rivalry with US**
+**Jennifer Lopez Steps Out for Lunch and Shopping in L.A.
+Following Tour Cancellation**

-You can read more about it [here](https://www.ksl.com/article/51030448/a-chinese-spacecraft-lands-on-the-moons-far-side-to-collect-rocks-in-growing-space-rivalry-with-us).
+You can read more about it [here](https://people.com/jennifer-lopez-gets-lunch-shops-in-la-following-tour-cancellation-8657118).

 ## Requirements
 - Python 3.8